 Wonderful Central Park

-Aug 22, 2015 by Janet Zinn, in Acceptance , achievements , Beingness
+Aug 22, 2015 by Janet Zinn, in Acceptance , Beingness , achievements

 It’s 6.2 miles around the Central Park loop.
 On a good running day I’ll run to the entrance to the Park Drive at 90th Street, jog around the park and run back, an 8-mile run.
 That doesn’t happen too often.
 I’m more apt to do a three-mile run to the park, around the reservoir or around the bridal path surrounding the reservoir, then back home again.
 I like that run.
 There are beautiful views of the city, some people watching, and the ground is soft.